greenboxal/doggohub/changelogs/archive.md

 ## 7.8.3

-- Bump version of gitlab_git fixing annotated tags without message
+- Bump version of doggohub_git fixing annotated tags without message

 ## 7.8.2

 - Fix service migration issue when upgrading from versions prior to 7.3
 - Fix setting of the default use project limit via admin UI
-- Fix showing of already imported projects for GitLab and Gitorious importers
+- Fix showing of already imported projects for DoggoHub and Gitorious importers
 - Fix response of push to repository to return "Not found" if user doesn't have access
 - Fix check if user is allowed to view the file attachment
 - Fix import check for case sensetive namespaces